cbaeucsd/CSE15L-Lab-Reports/lab-report-2-week-4.md

 <h1>Improving Markdown Parse</h1>
-This lab report will go over three bugs that I have fixed in the given Markdown Parse.
+This lab report will go over three bugs that I have fixed in the given Markdown Parse. <br><br>
+Note: Bug One and Bug Two use the same code change and test file due to only doing 1 commit instead of 2 for two changes.
 <div id="toc_container">
 <p class="toc_title">Contents</p>
 <ul class="toc_list">